QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-12-setting-up-two-raspberry-pi-and-installing-k3s.md

 ---
-title: Quick guide to kuberenetes on raspberry pi
+title: Quick guide to kubernetes on raspberry pi
 published: true
 ---